brianbanna/commodity-curve-factors/README.md

-# Adaptive Curve Factors for Commodity Trading
+# Commodity Futures Curve Modeling and Factor Trading

 A quantitative trading research framework for modeling and trading term-structure factors in global commodity futures markets.